kbolino/rat128/README.md

   changes and thus a new major version
 - Unexpected behavior; for example, operations on otherwise valid values returning invalid results instead of valid results, a panic, or an error
+- Panics in `Try*` functions/methods; these return errors, so ordinary arithmetic exceptions should not cause panics

 The following will be evaluated on a case-by-case basis: